RobertFranz415/VolunteerHub/prototyping.md

 ![Prototype HE 4 revised](https://user-images.githubusercontent.com/6775270/169417755-729bc521-e6c7-45e0-822d-97f8f6de8939.png)

 ### Problem 5
 Problem: After a person logs in, they are supposed to be able to log out.
-However, in all the pages that were signed it, they are missing the log out button option. - Alekhya, Lean, Kris
+However, in all the pages that were signed it, they are missing the log out button option.

 Screenshot of original:
 <img width="268" alt="Prototype HE 5 orig" src="https://user-images.githubusercontent.com/6775270/169417780-2517b57f-92a4-4491-9ccd-7e723266e14a.png">